 That’s it.
 Nothing more, nothing less.

 What this does is “merge” the two pages into one from a search engine’s perspective.
 It’s a “soft redirect”, without redirecting the user.
 Links to both URLs now count as the single, canonical version of the URL.

 Setting the canonical URL in Yoast SEO

-Our Yoast SEO WordPress plugin lets you change the canonical of several page types in the plugin settings.
+Our Yoast SEO WordPress plugin lets you change the canonical URL of several page types in the plugin settings.
 You only need to do this if you want to change the canonical to something different from the current page’s URL.
 Yoast SEO already renders the correct canonical URL for almost any page type in a WordPress install.

-For posts, pages, and custom post types, you can edit the canonical in the advanced tab of the Yoast SEO metabox:
+For posts, pages, and custom post types, you can edit the canonical URL in the advanced tab of the Yoast SEO metabox:

-For categories, tags and other taxonomy terms, you can change them in the same place in the Yoast SEO metabox too.
+For categories, tags and other taxonomy terms, you can change the canonical URL in the same place in the Yoast SEO metabox too.
 If you have other advanced use cases, you can also use the

 wpseo_canonical filter to change the Yoast SEO output.